dymmond/esmerald/docs/databases/mongoz/example.md

 ## Conclusions

-This is just a simple example how you could use Edgy with the provided `JWTAuthMiddleware` from **Esmerald** and build a quick, yet robust, login system and access protected APIs.
+This is just a simple example how you could use Mongoz with the provided `JWTAuthMiddleware` from **Esmerald** and build a quick, yet robust, login system and access protected APIs.